dorellang/MysteryGraphBot/README.md

 ## Configuration Guide

-The bot's configuration is specified in a JSON file named `mysterygraphbot.conf` that must be placed in a file in the current working directory where the Bot is ran from.
+The bot's configuration is specified in a JSON file named `mystery_graph_bot.conf` that must be placed in a file in the current working directory where the Bot is ran from.
 The JSON file has the following structure: